-It's the beginning of 2020; the end of a long journey of achievements and failure and the beginning of a new decade.
-I am on the verge of completing my M.Sc. in Biochemistry, and like many upcoming graduates, I am unsure what the future holds.
-I believe further education is what I see myself striving for, however this motivation is not like it used to be.
+At the beginning of 2020, it was the end of a long journey of achievements and failures, while also the beginning of a new decade.
+I was on the verge of completing my MSc in Biochemistry, and like many upcoming graduates, I was unsure what the future held for me.
+I believed further education is what I saw myself striving for, however this motivation is not like it used to be.
 Science is and will always seem like a hobby as opposed to a job, and as a hobby I must feel the creative drive to make my own choices.

-I expanded on my writing and created Scalene Writing, a project that serves as a foundation for knowledge communication in a more creative and unique way.
-The purpose is to hook readers in with fictional storytelling and get their minds to start thinking about bigger pictures, bigger themes, all within a short collection of words.
+Previously, I created Scalene Writing, a project that serves as a foundation for knowledge communication in a more creative and unique way.
+The purpose is to hook readers in with fictional storytelling and get their minds thinking about bigger pictures, bigger themes, all within a short collection of words.

 I dove into the podcast boom and became fascinated by the free-verse platform.
-What is the most appealing is that there are no rules.
-No time restrictions, no censorship, no financial constraints.
+What is most appealing is that there are no rules.
+No time restrictions, no censorship, and limited financial constraints.
 Just raw information sharing between individuals.
 Is this not what science aims to be?

-As another aspect to this podcast, I will also speak about the importance of science communication in modern day, whether to the scientific community or to the public.
+As another aspect to this podcast, I will also speak about the importance of science communication in modern day, both for the scientific community as well as the public.
 Science communication is essential to inspire the next generation, guide societal discourse, and solve the problems we face today collaboratively and efficiently.

 To the family and friends who have been with me this long, this is for you.
 If you’re interested in connecting, don’t hesitate to drop me a message though email or any of my social media accounts.